 UMD Graduate School

-This applied degree is designed for residents of Minnesota and western Wisconsin with experience or interest in having an impact on and changing public policy.
+This applied degree is designed for people with experience or interest in having an impact on and changing public policy.
 Graduates of this program generally go on to positions as local community leaders, labor leaders, government relations specialists in businesses, nonprofit sector policy advocates, inter-governmental relations specialists, political operatives, lobbyists, elected and appointed officials, staff to policy makers, and citizens.
 The program seeks to create a professional group of ethically grounded advocates and organizers.
 Students come from throughout the region with many already working in one of the above interest areas.

 Admission and Application Requirements